 The NHSPCA has an active Junior Volunteer after school and weekend program.

-Due to overwhelming interest, this program and waiting list is currently full for the summer and fall of 2018.
+Due to overwhelming interest, this program and waiting list is currently full for the summer and fall of 2019.
+We will reopen waitlist in October for junior volunteer opportunities in 2020.

 Frequently Asked Questions